supine0703/picgo-plugin-compress-next/README.en.md

 # ⚗️ Background

-[picgo-plugin-compress](https://github.com/JuZiSang/picgo-plugin-compress) has been a long time not updated, The key is in ` PicGo ` underlying upload library from ` request ` migrated to ` axios `, reference [PicGo/PicGo-Core#65](https://github.com/PicGo/PicGo-Core/issues/65), led to [TinyPng](https://tinypng.com/) is unavailable.
+The [picgo-plugin-compress](https://github.com/JuZiSang/picgo-plugin-compress) has been a long time not updated, The key is in ` PicGo ` underlying upload library from ` request ` migrated to ` axios `, reference [PicGo/PicGo-Core#65](https://github.com/PicGo/PicGo-Core/issues/65), led to [TinyPng](https://tinypng.com/) is unavailable.
 Seems to be the last available version is [PicGo v2.3.0](https://github.com/Molunerfinn/PicGo/releases/tag/v2.3.0).

-Fortunately I found [picgo-plugin-compress-webp-lossless](https://github.com/mrgeneralgoo/picgo-plugin-compress-webp-lossless), But its only upload [v1.0.1](https://www.npmjs.com/package/picgo-plugin-compress-webp-lossless).
-Its implementation is still through older versions of [picgo-plugin-compress](https://github.com/JuZiSang/picgo-plugin-compress).
+Fortunately I found the [picgo-plugin-compress-webp-lossless](https://github.com/mrgeneralgoo/picgo-plugin-compress-webp-lossless), But its only upload [v1.0.1](https://www.npmjs.com/package/picgo-plugin-compress-webp-lossless).
+Its implementation is still through older versions of the [picgo-plugin-compress](https://github.com/JuZiSang/picgo-plugin-compress).
 However, the code updates the ` v1.1.0 `, but after refactoring with 'ES' it is not compatible with 'PicGo', and there are still some problems.

 So there is ***`picgo-plugin-compress-next`*** birth 🎉

-# 💥 comparison
+# 💥 Comparison

 <table border=2 style="
   width: auto;